 (2) The name of a cosponsor of a bill or resolution may be deleted by unanimous consent.
 The Speaker may entertain such a request only by the Member, Delegate, or Resident Commissioner whose name is to be deleted or by the primary sponsor of the bill or resolution, and only until the last committee authorized to consider and report the bill or resolution reports it to the House or is discharged from its consideration.
 The Speaker may not entertain a request to delete the name of the primary sponsor of a bill or resolution.
-A deletion shall be indicated by date in the next printing of the bill or resolution since the last printing of the bill or resolution.
+A deletion shall be indicated by date in the next printing of the bill or resolution.